Home

 Hopefully you will find the information you are looking for, there are lots of links on the aptly named Useful Links page and also dotted throughout to point you in the right direction but if you want to contact us, have any questions or want to bring something to our attention please email by clicking here

-If you are more old school and prefer to talk in person you will always find some of us for a warm welcome behind the posts (at the back under the clock) in the South Stand at home games, or before games at the pre-match get-togethers in the West Stand Concourse near the club shop.
+If you are more old school and prefer to talk in person you will always find some of us for a warm welcome behind the posts (at the back under the clock) in the South Stand at home games.

 I have a theory that the majority of people think the Supporters Club is purely for those wanting to travel to away games and while that was the reason it was set up in the first place it has spread out from that single objective and has the potential for so much more as well as providing a vital link directly between fans and management through regular committee meetings.
 Personally I feel the best way I can support the Falcons is by being a season ticket holder and also a member of the Supporters Club.
-Our “neighbours” Sale Sharks are probably in a very similar position to us…representing professional rugby union in football hotspots (and also a big rugby league hotspot for them), long journeys for even “local derbies” and as clubs we probably face more week to week challenges than the other clubs in the Premiership so I feel we need really strong connections within the club and everyone needs to be pulling in the same direction.
-Obviously over the past few years many things have been mothballed but hopefully even in the current economic climate things can change and there can be more events and social activities.
 I usually go to games on my own (cue sad violin music) so I joined the Supporters Club as a way to get to know a few people and feel a bit more involved and try to play a bigger part in all things Falcons, so why not do the same?

 As always the Supporters Club is working with Newcastle Falcons to make sure that together we provide a great rugby experience at Kingston Park and at as many away games as possible.